Plate Bearing Test Services

 The plate bearing test measures the movement and settlement of a material under the pressure of incremental loads to determine whether the ground has sufficient bearing capacity to support a given temporary or semi-permanent structure.

-Both tests are types of load-bearing tests, examining materials at or just underneath the surface.
-The California Bearing Test (CBT) tests small surface areas and relies on a plunging, penetrative motion of machinery into the ground for the designing of pavements/roads, or concrete slab foundations.
-The plate bearing test, on the other hand, revolves around the application of incremental loads to determine if the ground can support a temporary structure such as crane outriggers or piling rigs.
+The plate loading test, on the other hand, revolves around the application of incremental loads to determine if the ground can support a temporary structure, such as crane outriggers or piling rigs.

 How do you carry out a plate load test?